kevinjapan/edk-portfolio/public/projects/signal-tower-capture.md

 ### Appetite
-Given the voluntary and limited one-day-a-week effort spent on the project, we limited the solution to a single, stand-alone, **desktop application** on the museum's reception computer.
+Given the voluntary and limited one-day-a-week effort spent on the project, we limited the solution to a single, stand-alone, **desktop application** on the museum reception's computer.

 ### Solution